ojarsbuddy/bbo/club_onboarding.md

 Virtual Clubs - Update

-***VACB Online*** ACBL Club Game Dashboard Historical Chart VPORTAL Past Zoom Recordings and Chat links AC...
+**_VACB Online_** ACBL Club Game Dashboard Historical Chart VPORTAL Past Zoom Recordings and Chat links AC...

 discussion of sounds and settings in BBO -- some sounds annoy the spouse!

 unclear what will happen to bonus vacb masterpoints when face2face is more prevalent -- acbl is thinking about it -- no details any time soon unless something changes

 Request that during charity week, clubs be permitted to designate 1 day for a local charity.
 Suggestion well received by meeting attendees.
 Very unlikely to happen this go around.

+## 2021.03.22

+Running Swiss Teams Q&A Session

+Still no stratification -- try Eight Is Enough format?

+Instant launch trick - edit tournament run time down to 0 then modicfy tournament.
+Then edit tournament again and the game launches immediately.

+Sub order -- take care!
+BBO has its own idea of where to put people.